Mbiki-KK/phase-3-sinatra-react-project/README.md

 ### User Model

-The User model represents a user of the Contact Management App and stores the following information:
+The User model represents a user of The Address Book App and stores the following information:

 - `id`: Unique identifier for the user.
 - `username`: Username of the user.